sandeep40/googleMap/README.md

 # GtTitlebar Widget

- The gttitlebar widget is used represent the text on the Screen with responsive sizing handle in the core package.
+ The gttitlebar widget is used represent the text on the Screen with responsive sizing handle in the greytrix_ui_kit package.
    - Benefits of GtTitlebar Widget
       - Handles the font size of the text in dynamic way based on the screen resolution when specified along with fontSize.
       - Used the GtTitlebar along fontFamily property.